Justin Pogge

 Justin Pogge (/ˈpoʊɡi/; born April 22, 1986) is a Canadian former professional ice hockey goaltender.
-He played in the National Hockey League with the Toronto Maple Leafs during the 2008–09 season.
+He played in the National Hockey League (NHL) with the Toronto Maple Leafs during the 2008–09 season.

 Pogge spent seven seasons playing for the Prince George Cougars and the Calgary Hitmen of the Western Hockey League (WHL) and the Toronto Marlies of the American Hockey League (AHL) before joining the Leafs in 2008.
 He played in seven games during his lone NHL season with the Leafs before spending the next five seasons in minor leagues.
 Beginning in 2012, he began playing for several different teams in various European leagues as a journeyman player before retiring in 2023.
 He has since begun a coaching career.

 Internationally Pogge played for the Canadian national junior team at the 2006 World Junior Championship, winning a gold medal.
 He also won a silver medal representing Canada during the 2006 Spengler Cup.

 Playing career

 Pogge played his first one-and-a-half seasons in the Western Hockey League (WHL) with the Prince George Cougars before being dealt to the Calgary Hitmen at the 2004–05 trade deadline.
-After his rookie season with the Cougars, he was drafted in the third round, 90th overall, by the Toronto Maple Leafs in the 2004 NHL Entry Draft.
+After his rookie season with the Cougars, he was drafted in the third round, 90th overall, by the Toronto Maple Leafs in the 2004 NHL entry draft.
 He was then signed to a three-year, entry-level contract by the Leafs on December 19, 2005.
 Playing for the Hitmen in 2005–06, Pogge was awarded the Four Broncos Memorial Trophy as league MVP as well as the CHL Goaltender of the Year Award and Del Wilson Trophy as the top WHL goaltender with a 1.72 goals against average (GAA) and 11 shutouts.

 Pogge turned pro in 2006–07 with the Maple Leafs American Hockey League affiliate, the Toronto Marlies.
 He received his first call-up to the Maple Leafs on January 11, 2008, but did not suit up and was reassigned to the Marlies the next day.
 Recording 19 wins and a 3.03 GAA in his professional rookie season, he was awarded the Marlies Fan Choice Award.